Ana-Iordache/MedicalAppLicenta/README.md

 * notification page for canceled and new appointments
 * a Body Mass Index calculator
 * a chat where patients and doctors can communicate
-* an info page about clinic and application
+* an info page about the clinic and the application